cyclosm/cyclosm-cartocss-style/docs/DOCKER.md

 Variables will be remembered in `.env` if you don't have that file, and values in the file will be applied unless you manually assign them.

 Depending on your machine and the size of the extract the import can take a while.
-When it is finished you should have the data necessary to render it with OpenStreetMap Carto.
+When it is finished you should have the data necessary to render it with CyclOSM.

 ## Test rendering

 After you have the necessary data available you can start Kosmtik to produce a test rendering.
-For that you run `docker-compose up kosmtik` in the openstreetmap-carto directory.
+For that you run `docker-compose up kosmtik` in the CyclOSM directory.
 This starts a container with Kosmtik and also starts the PostgreSQL database container if it is not already running.
 The Kosmtik container is built the first time you run that command if it not exists.
 At startup of the container the script `scripts/docker-startup.sh` is invoked which downloads necessary shapefiles with `scripts/get-shapefiles.py` (if they are not already present) and indexes them.
 It afterwards runs Kosmtik.
 If you have to customize anything, you can do so in the script.
 The Kosmtik config file can be found in `.kosmtik-config.yml`.
-If you want to have a [local configuration](https://github.com/kosmtik/kosmtik#local-config) for our `project.mml` you can place a `localconfig.js` or `localconfig.json` file into the openstreetmap-carto directory.
+If you want to have a [local configuration](https://github.com/kosmtik/kosmtik#local-config) for our `project.mml` you can place a `localconfig.js` or `localconfig.json` file into the CyclOSM directory.

 The shapefile data that is downloaded is owned by the user with UID 1000.
 If you have another default user id on your system, consider changing the line `USER 1000` in the file `Dockerfile`.

 After startup is complete you can browse to [http://localhost:6789](http://localhost:6789) to view the output of Kosmtik.
 By pressing Ctrl+C on the command line you can stop the container.
 The PostgreSQL database container is still running then (you can check with `docker ps`).
-If you want to stop the database container as well you can do so by running `docker-compose stop db` in the openstreetmap-carto directory.
+If you want to stop the database container as well you can do so by running `docker-compose stop db` in the CyclOSM directory.

 ## Troubleshooting